otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-git-javascript/README.md

 ## 2. JavaScript

-JavaScript is a high-level, interpreted programming language conforming to the ECMAScript specification.
-It is used for both frontend (client-side) and backend (server-side) development.
+JavaScript is the language you'll use throughout this course - for your REST API (backend) and your SvelteKit app (frontend).

 📖 Reference: [MDN - JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)